 Planting Basil in a Pot – Everything You Need To Know

-Basil is a popular herb often found in home gardens due to its easy growth and maintenance.
-It can also be a delicious and nutritious ingredient in various recipes.
-Let’s talk about basil, everyone!
+Basil is a popular herb that is often grown in household gardens due to its easy maintenance and care.
+It also adds a delicious and nutritious touch to various dishes.
+Shall we delve into the topic of basil?

 How many basil plants per pot?